Scorched Earth Ideas and Concepts

 Sabulpistris is a traditional KO tame, with the standard meat diet.
 It should be noted that Sabulpistris have a higher metabolism than their cousins, and wake up fairly quickly.

 Once tamed, you can ride a Sabulpistris with or without a saddle, though the saddle gives a bonus to oxygen retention.
 Sabulpistris can be commanded to swim under the earth, making them almost undetectable.
 This will drain the player's oxygen and prevent Sabulpistris from regenerating stamina until they surface again.
 When "submerged" Sabulpistris can perform a sneak attack which deals a five second stun and deals a fair bit more damage than the standard bite, though it can only be used once every 20 seconds.
-Submerged Sabulpistris can swim up natural walls, ceilings, and in water with same efficiency as a normal Megalodon, but cannot swim under structures.
+Submerged Sabulpistris can swim up natural walls, ceilings, but cannot swim under structures.
+Sabulpistris can swim in water with the same efficiency as any Megalodon.

 Hati and Skoll: Hati and Skoll are two seperate creatures, but resemble and act in much the same way.
 Both are Tyrannosaur-sized wolves, however Hati comes in colors like red, orange, and yellow with blazing eyes and a fiery glow, while Skoll is generally blue or white, and gives off a more calm and clear light.
 Hati chases the moon, and thus only appears at night.
 Skoll chases the sun, and can only be found during the day.
+Hati are always male, and Skoll are always female.
 Both are territorial, and will attack if you invade their personal space.
 They are extremely strong, and should be avoided at all costs.

 Trailblazers: Trailblazers are roadrunner birds if they were the size of ostriches.
 They are extremely fast mounts which grant their rider heat resistance for riding through the desert.